 This guide will help you become familiar with safe movements and how to add them to your game.
 You will learn about the safety precautions in badminton that players must follow.

 So, here is a list of health and safety considerations and general guidelines to help you enjoy the game and limit the likelihood of getting an injury.

-Players should always warm up by stretching.
-A few badminton warm up games will loosen and prepare the body for a match.
+Players should always warm up with some stretching exercises.
+Hence, a few warm up games will loosen and prepare the body for a match.

 Shuttle badminton is not a wild or dangerous sport.
 But there are specific rules on health and safety for badminton courts.

 The recreational area should be clear of anyone who does not have a direct involvement in the game.

 It also makes sense to avoid overcrowding - usually by limiting the number of players per side.

 Hence, it may be best to restrict team players according to the badminton court size dimensions.

 Health and safety in badminton also means protecting nearby pedestrians or bystanders.
 They may get hurt if they are too close to the action.